Creating an Affordable, Healthy Diet That Works for You

 - You must follow the recipeRecipes are a great way to get you started toward a healthy food plan, but they are not set in stone.
 If you are missing an ingredient, don’t feel you have to rush out and buy it.
 Many times you can find a substitute that you already have in the house.

 - Every meal should include meatA balanced meal includes protein, but that does not always mean meat.
-In many cases, these protein options are lower in fat and cost less.
-Examples include lentils, nuts, yogurt, tofu and eggs.
+In many cases, these protein options are high in fiber, lower in fat and cost less.
+Examples include lentils, nuts, yogurt, tofu, beans and eggs.

 It’s hard enough to find and stick with a healthy eating plan.
 It’s even harder when food myths are repeated and shared online.
 You can avoid falling for the myths by staying informed.